-Eid Al Fitr in the UAE will fall in May...
+Eid Al Fitr holidays for both sectors in the UAE will begin next week!

 Known as the “festival of breaking the fast”, Eid Al Fitr is a religious occasion marking the end of the Holy Month of Ramadan.

-This year in the UAE, Eid Al Fitr is expected to take place on either Saturday 23rd May or Sunday 24th May.
+This year in the UAE, Eid Al Fitr has been announced to take place on Tuesday 11 May 2021.

 What to expect of Eid Al Fitr in the UAE this year